 National Junior Program

+Welcome to Orienteering USA’s (OUSA) Junior Team page.
+The competitive orienteering development program for US juniors is the National Junior Program (NJP) which consists of the Junior Development Team (JDT) and the Junior National Team (JNT) and is overseen by the Junior Team Executive Steering Committee (JTESC) along with the Junior National Coach (JNC).
 The National Junior Program uses a whole-athlete approach.
 Athletes are trained in three areas: navigational skills, physical running fitness, and strength and agility.
 In addition to developing physical skills, the program emphasizes self-awareness and individual potential.
-Our goal is to have athletes train so that they keep their bodies healthy, learn to be self aware, and develop skills that will help them become strong orienteers and to be successful in life.
+The program’s goal is to have athletes train so that they keep their bodies healthy, learn to be self-aware, and develop skills that will help them become strong orienteers and to be successful in life.

 - To focus on the process needed to accomplish a goal rather than the result,

 - To ensure that all training is backed by principles that transfer to other areas of life,

 - To find creative ways to navigate through tough situations, and

 - That athletes always strive for the best of themselves.

 Each athlete is encouraged to develop self-awareness by reflecting on activities, identifying the best course of action in a given situation, learning to take care of themselves, developing good biomechanical form, and developing a structure for their training and daily life.
 Each athlete is expected to set goals that better the team, and the team is expected to be supportive of each individual.
 Dialogue and clear communication are essential to accomplish these goals.